sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 large violet gem in its center, which appears to contain a slowly-moving metallic fluid.

 While attuned to this circlet, you gain a +1 bonus to all saving throws.
 Additionally, when you fail a saving throw, you can choose to succeed instead.
-You canít use this property again until the following dawn.
+You can√≠t use this property again until the following dawn.

 ***Curse.*** The true name of the creature who crafted this circlet is forever instilled within it, and it becomes aware of you upon attunement.
-If that creature forces you to make a saving throw, you automatically fail, and you canít use this circlet to succeed.
+If that creature forces you to make a saving throw, you automatically fail, and you can√≠t use this circlet to succeed.
 You can learn the name of the creature with *legend lore* or similar magic.
-Short of powerful magic (such as *wish*), only the makerís willing touch or death (yours or theirs) allows you to end your attunement to the circlet.
-If you willingly end your attunement after the makerís death, the circlet loses all magical properties.
+Short of powerful magic (such as *wish*), only the maker√≠s willing touch or death (yours or theirs) allows you to end your attunement to the circlet.
+If you willingly end your attunement after the maker√≠s death, the circlet loses all magical properties.

 #### Crown of the Crystal Sovereign